Wiederholung/CollabXplorer/doc/SMC-2023/CollabXplorer-3.1-en.md

 This section describes the system design, implementation, and interaction design of CollabXplorer.
 The part of system design and implementation focuses on the system architecture, data sources, scholar embedding model, scholar recommendation algorithm and the implementation of key components of CollabXplorer.
 The user interaction experience part mainly covers the interface design, function and user experience of the system.
-The main goal of the system is to find meaningful interdisciplinary cooperation potential from a large number of unstructured academic data, and present it to users in a visual way through the recommendation algorithm.
+The main goal of the system is to find meaningful interdisciplinary cooperation potential from a large number of unstructured academic data and present it to users in a visual way through the recommendation algorithm.

 ## System Design and Implementation